shacker/django-todo/README.md

 The previous `tox` system was removed with the v2 release, since we no longer aim to support older Python or Django versions.

 # Version History

+**2.1.0** December 2018: No longer allowing Javascript in task or comment bodies.
+Misc bug fixes.

 **2.0.3** April 2018: Bump production status in setup.py